 Some people find themselves returning to the workforce after they begin receiving their LAPP pension.
-If you are one of them, it is important to know that if you plan to work for a LAPP employer, you must experience a break in service between leaving your former job and starting your new one.
+If you're one of them, it's important to know that if you plan to work for a LAPP employer, you must experience a break in service between leaving your former job and starting your new one.

 There is nothing to prevent you from getting paid for a job while you also receive pension payments.
 The amount of pension you receive will not change.

+If you are working while receiving your LAPP pension, there may be tax considerations to keep in mind.
 If you have income from other sources, such as government pensions or working during retirement, you may request that additional tax be taken off your LAPP pension payment to avoid owing money at tax time.
-If you want to increase the amount of tax deducted from your pension, you can submit an updated TD1 form to your prospective employers Pay & Benefits Representative who will keep the completed form in their records.
+If you want to increase the amount of tax deducted from your pension, you can submit an updated TD1 form to your prospective employers Pay and Benefits Representative who will keep the completed form in their records.